stashed/stash/docs/tutorials/backup.md

 If you would like to uninstall Stash operator, please follow the steps [here](/docs/uninstall.md).

 ## Next Steps

-- Learn about the details of Restic tpr [here](/docs/concept.md).
+- Learn about the details of Restic CRD [here](/docs/concept_restic.md).
+- To restore a backup see [here](/docs/tutorials/restore.md).
+- Learn about the details of Recovery CRD [here](/docs/concept_recovery.md).
+- To run backup in offline mode see [here](/docs/tutorials/offline_backup.md)
-- See the list of supported backends and how to configure them [here](/docs/backends.md).
+- See the list of supported backends and how to configure them [here](/docs/tutorials/backends.md).
-- See working examples for supported workload types [here](/docs/workloads.md).
+- See working examples for supported workload types [here](/docs/tutorials/workloads.md).
 - Thinking about monitoring your backup operations?
-Stash works [out-of-the-box with Prometheus](/docs/monitoring.md).
+Stash works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
-- Learn about how to configure [RBAC roles](/docs/rbac.md).
+- Learn about how to configure [RBAC roles](/docs/tutorials/rbac.md).
+- Learn about how to configure Stash operator as workload initializer [here](/docs/tutorials/initializer.md).
 - Wondering what features are coming next?
 Please visit [here](/ROADMAP.md).
 - Want to hack on Stash?
 Check our [contribution guidelines](/CONTRIBUTING.md).